bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-09-18-newsletter.md

   end="36eab5de26e203311ceeb65c94ec5beb9c94ff5d"
 %}

-{% comment %}<!-- maybe TODO: perhaps mention Bitcoin Core #7965 given this week's merge of #14168?
-Seems notable for being the conclusion of significant work over a long period of time, but I'm not sure what the benefits are and if any of those benefits will be user-visible.
-Maybe better abstraction/separation just makes it easier to implement things like #10973?  -->{% endcomment %}

 - [Bitcoin Core #14054][]: this PR prevents the node from sending [BIP61][] peer-to-peer protocol [reject messages][p2p reject] by default.
 These messages were implemented to make it easier for